seoyoochan/Font-Size-Responsive-CSS/README.md

-Font-Size - Responsive-CSS
+Font-Size - Responsive Typography CSS
 ==========================

-Adjustable font size via css media queries.
+Font size relative to window size via media queries.
+Support for viewport sized typography(vw) and fallback to pixels.
 Keep text with proportional size on different screens.
-Scale to minimum readable size.
+Scale to minimum size of 12px.

 Demo: [JSFiddle][1]